lchop/Cpp_guide/C++.md

 Deep copy, copy the entire object, for example it will also copy the content of pointers or where the pointer is pointing too.

-*Copy_constructor*: used to do a deep copy, used to copy object, that for example have a memory address as members and we need to have two different memory address and not the same.
+*Copy_constructor*: used to do a deep copy of an object, used to copy object, that for example have a memory address as members and we need to have two different memory address and not the same.
 ~~~cpp
 String(const String& other){ // to add to the object declaration;
 	memcpy(this, &other, sizeof(String));